Slovenia: Prehistory

 The Ljubljana Marshes Wheel, dating to the Neolithic period, is the oldest wooden wheel yet discovered.

 The area later known as Slovenia has been inhabited since prehistoric times.
-There is evidence of human habitation from around 250,000 years ago.
-A pierced cave bear bone, dating from 43100 ± 700 BP, found in 1995 in Divje Babe cave near Cerkno, is considered a kind of flute, and possibly the oldest musical instrument discovered in the world.
-In the 1920s and 1930s, artifacts belonging to the Cro-Magnon, such as pierced bones, bone points, and a needle were found by archaeologist Srečko Brodar in Potok Cave.
+Evidence of human habitation dates to around 250,000 years ago.
+A pierced cave bear bone, dating from 43100 ± 700 BP, found in 1995 in Divje Babe cave near Cerkno, is considered to be a kind of flute, and possibly the oldest musical instrument discovered in the world.
+In the 1920s and 1930s, Cro-Magnon artifacts, such as pierced bones, bone points, and a needle were found by archaeologist Srečko Brodar in Potok Cave.

-In 2002, remains of pile dwellings over 4,500 years old were discovered in the Ljubljana Marsh, later protected as a UNESCO World Heritage Site, along with the Ljubljana Marshes Wooden Wheel, the oldest wooden wheel in the world.
-It shows that wooden wheels appeared almost simultaneously in Mesopotamia and Europe.
-In the transition period between the Bronze Age to the Iron Age, the Urnfield culture flourished.
-Archaeological remains dating from the Hallstatt period have been found, particularly in southeastern Slovenia, among them a number of situlas in Novo Mesto, the "Town of Situlas".
+In 2002, remains of pile dwellings over 4,500 years old were discovered in Ljubljana Marsh, later protected as a UNESCO World Heritage Site, along with the Ljubljana Marshes Wooden Wheel, the world's oldest wooden wheel.
+It shows that wooden wheels appeared contemporaneously in Mesopotamia and Europe.
+In the transition period from the Bronze Age to the Iron Age, the Urnfield culture flourished.
+Archaeological remains from the Hallstatt period, particularly in southeastern Slovenia, among them situlas in Novo Mesto, the "Town of Situlas".

 Roman era

-In Roman times, the area that would later become Slovenia was shared between Venetia et Histria (region X of Roman Italia in the classification of Augustus) and the provinces Pannonia and Noricum.
-The Romans established posts at Emona (Ljubljana), Poetovio (Ptuj), and Celeia (Celje); and constructed trade and military roads that ran across Slovene territory from Italy to Pannonia.
-In the 5th and 6th centuries, the area was subject to invasions by the Huns and Germanic tribes during their incursions into Italy.
-Part of the inner state was protected with a defensive line of towers and walls called Claustra Alpium Iuliarum.
-A crucial battle between Theodosius I and Eugenius took place in the Vipava Valley in 394.
+During Roman times, the area of modern-day Slovenia was divided between Venetia et Histria (region X of Roman Italia in the classification of Augustus) and the imperial provinces Pannonia and Noricum.
+The Romans established strategic urban posts at Emona (Ljubljana), Poetovio (Ptuj), and Celeia (Celje); and constructing major trade and military roads to connect Italy with Pannonia.
+By the 4th and 5th centuries, the region became a geopolitical flashpoint.
+In 394, the historic Battle of the Frigidus took place in the Vipava Valley, where Eastern Emperor Theodosius I defeated German usurper Eugenius.
+As the western empire weakened in the 5th and 6th centuries, the area was subject to invasions by Huns and Germanic tribes during their incursions into Italy.
+To protect the Italian heartland the Romans built the Claustra Alpium Iuliarum (defensive line of towers and walls).

 Slavic settlement

-The Slavic tribes migrated to the Alpine area after the westward departure of the Lombards (the last Germanic tribe) in 568, and, under pressure from Avars, established a Slavic settlement in the Eastern Alps.
-From 623 to 624 or possibly 626 onwards, King Samo united the Alpine and Western Slavs against the Avars and Germanic peoples and established what is referred to as Samo's Kingdom.
-After its disintegration following Samo's death in 658 or 659, the ancestors of the Slovenes formed the independent duchy of Carantania, and Carniola, later duchy Carniola.
-Other areas that would later become part of Slovenia were again ruled by Avars before Charlemagne's victory over them in 803.
+The Slavic tribes migrated to the Alpine area after the westward departure of the Lombards (the last Germanic tribe) in 568, and, under intense pressure from Avars, established a Slavic settlement in the Eastern Alps.
+From 623 to 624 or possibly 626 onwards, King Samo united the Alpine and Western Slavs against both the Avars and Germanic peoples and established what is referred to as Samo's Kingdom.
+After its disintegration following Samo's death around 658, the ancestors of the Slovenes formed independent geopolitical entities: duchy of Carantania, and Carniola, later duchy Carniola.
+While the Avars temporarily reclaimed surrounding territories, Frankish King Charlemagne decisively defeated them in 803, bringing the entire region under Western European influence.